bkase/slides/composable-caching-swift/slides.md

 4. If so, convert it to a bitmap, save it to the hashmap, _remove from inflight-map_, return it
 5. If not, does a network request for the jpeg succeed?
 6. If so, store it to disk, convert it to a bitmap, save it to the hashmap, _remove from inflight-map_, return it
-7. If not, fail
+7. If not, fail and _remove from inflight-map_

 Note: But then your PM says we need videos!

 !!!

-## Production ~~Image~~ Video Caches
+### Production ~~Image~~ Video Caches

 1. Does this url exist in my hashmap (url to _video data_)?
 2. If so, return the _video data_
-3. If not, lookup url in a hashmap to reuse inflight request if possible_
+3. If not, lookup url in a hashmap to reuse inflight request if possible
 4. Does the _mp4_ exist on disk?
 4. If so, _read the video data_, save it to the hashmap, remove from inflight-map, return it
 5. If not, does a network request for the _mp4_ succeed?